root-project/root/tree/ntuple/v7/doc/specifications.md

 Every item of the top-most list frame consists of an outer list frame where every item corresponds to a column.
 Every item of the outer list frame consists of an an inner list frame in which the items correspond to the pages of the column in the cluster.
-The order of the outer items must match the order of the columns as specified in the cluster summary.
+The order of the outer items must match the order of the columns as specified in the cluster summary and column groups.
 For a complete cluster (covering all columns), the order is given by the column IDs (small to large).

 The order of the inner items must match the order of pages resp. elements.